jfvalerio/tictactoe/README.md

 # Tic-Tac-Toe

 This is a simple web application that lets the user(s) play a game of tic-tac-toe.
-This project was developed in Ubuntu using Windows Subsystem for Linux.
+This project was developed in Ubuntu using Windows Subsystem for Linux (node v16.8.0 and npm 7.22.0).

 ## Technologies Used: